AdobeDocs/journey-optimizer.en/help/using/content-management/generative-web.md

     * **[!UICONTROL Communication strategy]**: Choose the most suitable communication style for your generated text.
     * **[!UICONTROL Language]**: Select the language in which you want your content to be generated.
     * **[!UICONTROL Tone]**: The tone of your email should resonate with your audience.
-Whether you want to sound informative, playful, or persuasive, the AI Assistant can adapt the message accordingly.
+Whether you want to sound informative, playful, or persuasive, the AI Assistant for Content Accelerator can adapt the message accordingly.
     * **[!UICONTROL Length]**: Choose the desired length of your content using the range slider.

     ![](assets/full-email-4.png){zoomable="yes"}